-Following her spectacular Summer Olympic debut, Dutch sprint ace Laurine van Riessen has joined Matrix Pro Cycling.
+Following her spectacular Summer Olympic debut, Dutch sprint ace Laurine van Riessen joined Matrix Pro Cycling.

-She joins a line-up of hugely successful track cyclists in the Matrix team, including Olympic gold medalists Laura Kenny and Elinor Barker, as well as Paralympic gold medalists Lora Turnham and Corrine Hall.
+She joined a line-up of hugely successful track cyclists in the Matrix team, including Olympic gold medalists Laura Kenny and Elinor Barker, as well as Paralympic gold medalists Lora Turnham and Corrine Hall.

-As a member of the team, Laurine will become an ambassador for Matrix Fitness in the Benelux countries of the Netherlands, Belgium and Luxembourg.
+As a member of the team, Laurine became an ambassador for Matrix Fitness in the Benelux countries of the Netherlands, Belgium and Luxembourg.

 Laurine said: “Together with Matrix Fitness Benelux and Matrix Pro Cycling, I will get the support I need to achieve my goals as a track cyclist.